Niels Henrik Abel: Cathedral School and Royal Frederick University

 Bernt Michael Holmboe supported Niels Henrik Abel with a scholarship to remain at the school and raised money from his friends to enable him to study at the Royal Frederick University.

 When Abel entered the university in 1821, he was already the most knowledgeable mathematician in Norway.
 Holmboe had nothing more he could teach him and Abel had studied all the latest mathematical literature in the university library.
 During that time, Abel started working on the quintic equation in radicals.
 Mathematicians had been looking for a solution to this problem for over 250 years.
 In 1821, Abel thought he had found the solution.
 The two professors of mathematics in Christiania, Søren Rasmussen and Christopher Hansteen, found no errors in Abel's formulas, and sent the work on to the leading mathematician in the Nordic countries, Carl Ferdinand Degen in Copenhagen.
 He too found no faults but still doubted that the solution, which so many outstanding mathematicians had sought for so long, could really have been found by an unknown student in far-off Christiania.
 Degen noted, however, Abel's unusually sharp mind, and believed that such a talented young man should not waste his abilities on such a "sterile object" as the fifth degree equation, but rather on elliptic functions and transcendence; for then, wrote Degen, he would "discover Magellanian thoroughfares to large portions of a vast analytical ocean".
 Degen asked Abel to give a numerical example of his method.
 While trying to provide an example, Abel found a mistake in his paper.
-This led to a discovery in 1823 that a solution to a fifth- or higher-degree equation was impossible.
+This led to a discovery in 1823 that a solution by formula to a fifth- or higher-degree equation was not necessarily possible.

 Abel graduated in 1822.
 His performance was exceptionally high in mathematics and average in other matters.